BlazorPuzzle/Puzzle-81/README.md

-# Puzzle-81: Dynamic Component Management in Blazor
+# Puzzle #81: Dashboard Dilemma

-Carl and Jeff are helping a customer who needs to build a flexible dashboard system in their Blazor application.
-The customer wants to allow users to customize their dashboards by dynamically adding and removing components from a component library.
-Let's see how we can solve this challenge!
+Help Carl and Jeff create a dashboard where components can be added and removed at will

 ## The Challenge